coltrox/colonia/README.md

   - [ ] **WebSocket Integration**: Use WebSockets for true real-time communication instead of HTTP polling.
   - [ ] **Interactive Map**: Turn the colony plan into an interactive SVG component that fetches data per module.
   - [ ] **Containerization**: Add Dockerfiles for both front-end and back-end for easier deployment.
-  - [ ] **API Documentation**: Create a formal API documentation using a tool like Swagger or Postman.

 -----